Skip to content

 If we think it useful, we might use tools like EMDR or Rewind therapy to help process painful memories or experiences.

-Please fget in touch for a free consultation.
+Please get in touch for a free 30 minute consultation.

 I’ve been a clinical lead in the NHS, local authorities, and the voluntary sector.
 I’m a psychotherapist and supervisor with a specialism in supporting people with ADHD and neurodiversity.